We’re talking about your pipes, not the movie.

 As the Midwest is knee-deep in winter, we’re all feeling the effects.
 Around this time of year, people start to get a little bit of cabin fever, we have to add at least 15 minutes to our daily routine to clothe ourselves with tons of layers before going outside, and our homes seem to struggle to keep warm.

-To prepare for the inevitable couple of cold blasts that will hit before spring (maybe even during spring since it’s Indiana), we want to answer some of the questions we get the most during the winter.
+To prepare for the inevitable couple of cold blasts that will hit before spring (maybe even during spring since it is Indiana), we want to answer some of our frequent wintertime questions.
 Mainly, questions regarding what to do about frozen pipes: how do you know you have a frozen pipe, how do you find where the pipe is frozen, and how do you shut off your water once a pipe has burst?

 How do you know you have a frozen pipe?